Wallet-Chat/walletchatAPI/docs/api.md

 # Software Stack
 ![WC_SW_Stack drawio](https://user-images.githubusercontent.com/19207330/227810284-83324964-58b3-4335-bb7b-0d2128a3d62c.svg)

-# API Key Holders
+# API Key Holders (Paid Tier)
-ADMIN API KEY functions allow vetted customer integrations to streamline the user experience.
+ADMIN API KEY functions allow vetted customer integrations to streamline the user experience, enhancing the integrated sign-in process.
-To authenticate with an API key, the ADMIN_API_KEY must be used in place of the end user JWTs.
+To authenticate with an API key, the ADMIN_API_KEY must be used in place of the end user JWT.

 ## Important Note for Security
 *We ask API key holders to make these requests in a protected manner, mainly from their own API.*